skyfrog/activecampaign-api-php/README.md

 ```
 Either one of these two is fine, though probably `post-update-cmd` is to be preferred.

+By default, the config falls back to the "hosted" mode (behaviour similar to the "master" branch of the original repo).
+Instead of creating a separate oonsite branch, the `AC\Arguments\Config` object can be set to "onsite" mode, using the class constants and/or constructor arguments.
+The mode can, of course, be set on the fly, too.

 ### Example (Symfony2)
 To use the Acme bunle like the official Symfony2 cookbook, here's an example of how to use this repo: